 Le Mignot was also honored by the City Council with a Resolution on March 27, 2002.
 The honor was presented by Ald.
 Shirley Coleman for Le Mignot’s series of reports on a building with 35 tenants in it, all of whom were without heat.
 The coverage changed the way heat shut-offs are conducted in the city of Chicago during the winter.

 Le Mignot has won several other industry awards: a local and national Emmy for her breaking news reports on the Blue Line derailment (2008); a local and national Emmy Award for her breaking news reports about the death of Pope John Paul II (2005); the Illinois Broadcasters Association Silver Dome Award (1997); two Peter Lisagor Awards (1994 and 1996) and the National Association of Black Journalists Leadership Award, while a student (1993).

 In her spare time, Le Mignot has served as a mentor and volunteer at Bunche Elementary School in Chicago’s Englewood community.
 She regularly held workshops and planned field trips centered on building self-esteem for young girls.

-She is on the Board of Directors of the Girl Scouts of Greater Chicago & Northwest Indiana.
+She has served on the Board of Directors of the Girl Scouts of Greater Chicago & Northwest Indiana.
 Additionally, she is on the Board of Directors of PAWS Chicago, the largest no-kill animal shelter in the Midwest.
 Le Mignot helped set up the first humane education program with PAWS in 2003.